pcingola/SnpEff/src/docs/snpeff/build_db.md

 See a more detailed explanation about [SnpEff's requirements for GFF files here](build_db_gff_gtf.md)

-This example shows how to create a database for a new genome using GFF file ((e.g. FlyBase, WormBase, BeeBase release GFF files).
+This example shows how to create a database for a new genome using GFF file (e.g. FlyBase, WormBase, BeeBase release GFF files).
 For this example we'll use the Drosophila melanogaster genome (dm5.31):

-1. Get a GFF file (into path/to/snpEff/data/dm5.31/genes.gff):
+1. Get a GFF file to `path/to/snpEff/data/dm5.31/genes.gff`:

         mkdir path/to/snpEff/data/dm5.31
         cd path/to/snpEff/data/dm5.31